Texas Children's Hospital: Texas Medical Center

 The main campus of Texas Children's Hospital is located in the Texas Medical Center.
+The hospital provides comprehensive pediatric specialties and subspecialties to infants, children, teens, and young adults aged 0–21 throughout Texas.

 The Texas Children's Hospital buildings include inpatient facilities in Legacy Tower, West Tower, Pavilion for Women, and the Abercrombie building.
-Also located at the Texas Medical Center campus is the outpatient Wallace Tower, and the research buildings: the Jan and Dan Duncan Neurological Research Institute and the Children's Nutritional Research Center.
+Also located at the Texas Medical Center campus is the outpatient Wallace Tower, and the research buildings: Feigin Tower, the Jan and Dan Duncan Neurological Research Institute and the Children's Nutritional Research Center.

 West Campus

-In addition to the main Texas Medical Center campus, Texas Children's also has a hospital located in west Houston, Texas Children's Hospital West Campus.
+In addition to the main Texas Medical Center campus, Texas Children's also has a hospital located in west Houston: Texas Children's Hospital West Campus.
 The hospital has 94 pediatric beds, 2 procedure rooms, and 8 operating rooms.
 The hospital originally opened on December 1, 2010, as just an outpatient hospital before their expansion, adjacent to the Houston Methodist Hospital West.
 The campus is notable for containing the first pediatric biocontainment unit in the country.
 The west campus also has a helipad to transport critical cases to the main campus.

 The hospital is listed as one of The Leapfrog Group's Top Children's Hospitals for both the 2018 list and the 2019 list.